Glyn Tucker: Career

 January 1979, Mandrill Studios had a visit from the legendary American record producer Kim Fowley.
 Tucker introduced him to Street Talk, one of Auckland's premier blues-rock bands and that began a series of recordings with Street Talk and later with Tucker producing The Crocodiles.
 It was the beginning of a long-term relationship; trading music ideas and talent with Kim and then Peer-Southern Music Publishing in Los Angeles.

 Tucker also set up Mandrill Music Publishing to administer many of the above listed recordings.
 He and Mandrill Music were major contributors the recording of the music for the 1990 Commonwealth Games commemorative CD including the main theme song “This is The Moment”, and the performance of "Tukua Ahau" by Sir Howard Morrison.

 Tucker eventually bought out his partners in Mandrill Recording Studios Ltd, who had done their share towards its ultimate success.
 But it was Tucker who had everything on the line and had the drive to ensure survival.
 Dave Hurley, Gary Daverne, Mike Emerson, and Bruce Lynch were these contributors.
 The studio was sold in 1995, ending an era.

-During his twenty-one years operating Mandrill Recording Studios, Tucker wrote and produced hundreds of “jingles” for advertisers, mainly for TV and radio.
-Many of these were in partnership with singer-songwriter, Steve Allen.
-He was awarded the prestigious Axis Award from the Advertising Institute of NZ in 1987 for craft excellence, and in 1992 he received the International Mobius Award on behalf of Mandrill Studios for their work on a radio commercial for Castle Parcels.
+During his 21 years operating Mandrill Recording Studios, Tucker wrote and produced hundreds of jingles for advertisers, mainly for TV and radio.
+Many of these were in partnership with singer-songwriter Steve Allen.
+He was awarded the Axis Award from the Advertising Institute of NZ in 1987 for craft excellence, and in 1992 he received the International Mobius Award on behalf of Mandrill Studios for their work on a radio commercial for Castle Parcels.

-Tucker became a member of APRA in 1960 when his first song was recorded, on the flipside of “Carol”, and in 1980 he became a Writer Full Member.
+Tucker became a member of APRA in 1960 when his first song was recorded, on the flipside of "Carol", and in 1980 he became a Writer Full Member.

 He became actively involved with the NZ recording industry, sitting on the board of the NZ Composers Foundation from 1985 to 1995.
 The foundation was funded by APRA to assist new musical talent in all genres, and Tucker was a strong lobbyist in supporting music producers and musicians to travel and attend MIDEM music trade festival in Cannes.
 This became an annual grant.
 The members of the board were: